TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

   } ]
 ```

-We can process a new sales order, which will be marked as **Manual** in the Messages table.
+We can create a new sales order, which will be marked as **Manual** in the Messages table.

 ![Manual load result](ManualLoadResult.png)